Education

 L12 Educ 433W Complex Learning in Education

-This course will focus on psychological research and theory pertaining to higher-order learning.
-Each week, we will delve into a different topic, such as memory, transfer of learning, analogical reasoning, conceptual change, metacognition, and problem solving.
-Prerequisite: junior standing.
+This course will focus on psychological research and theory pertaining to higher order learning.
+Each week, we will delve into a different topic such as memory, transfer of learning, analogical reasoning, conceptual change, metacognition, and problem-solving.
+Prerequisite: Completion of any 1000, 2000, or 3000-level Education course, graduate standing, or permission of instructor.

 Credit 3 units.
 A&S IQ: SSC, WI BU: BA EN: S